LogtalkDotOrg/logtalk3/manuals/sources/tutorial/reflection.rst

 A reflective class-based system
 ===============================

-When compiling an object, Logtalk distinguishes prototypes from instance or classes by examining the object relations.
+When compiling an object, Logtalk distinguishes prototypes from instances or classes by examining the object relations.
 If an object instantiates and/or specializes another object, then it is compiled as an instance or class, otherwise it is compiled as a prototype.
 A consequence of this is